alessandrolandra/MFCS/README.md

 Talking about ultrasonic sensors, we used HC-SR04 drivers, that allows us to trigger and read the sensors through 2 digital signals.<br>
 In particular, as you can see in our <a href="src/stm32INOsketch/stm32INOsketch.ino">code</a>, we need to set as high the trigger for 10us, after keeping it low for 2us, to make the sensor emit the sound wave.<br>
 The echo pin will immediately go up and will assume the low value when the wave will be received back.
 For all the other sensors and actuators, no additional driver has been used; the RFID reader is already communicating through SPI, the servomotor is driven by a PWM and the buzzer too.
+IMU uses I2C communication protocol.

 ### Functional Specification